-- each person or group of affiliated persons known by us to own beneficially more than 5% of the outstanding shares of common stock; - each selling stockholder; - each director and named executive officer; and - all directors and executive officers as a group.
+- each selling stockholder; - each director and named executive officer; and - all directors and executive officers as a group.

 The address for each listed director and officer is c/o StemCells, Inc., 525 Del Rey Avenue, Suite C, Sunnyvale, CA 94085.